strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 6 Nov 2025 --

+- Appear to have rectified an issue in add-to-order-button.
+Where viewing an order and then creating an owner order was leading to cross contamination of orders.
+Issue seems to have stemmed from the use effect in the component preventing the context from being properly established when referring to an order or cart.

+---

 -- 5 Nov 2025 --

 - Universal quantity selector appears to be successfully incorporated into order item in the order view component.
 Slight alterations to styling.